Unhinged, crooked: Trump And Biden Trade Campaign Trail Barbs - UrduPoint

 "My opponent's not a good loser.
 But he is a loser," Biden said to applause.

-"He's not only obsessed with losing in 2020.
-He's clearly unhinged," Biden said, adding that something "snapped" in Trump after that election.
+"He's clearly unhinged," Biden said, adding that something "snapped" in Trump after losing the 2020 election.

 "Folks, Trump isn't running to lead America.
 He's running for revenge."

-On Sunday Biden was due to address students at Morehouse College, a renowned historically Black university.
+On Sunday Biden is due to speak at Morehouse College, a renowned historically Black university in Atlanta, then travel to Detroit where he will address the NAACP, the nation's top civil rights group.

 Recent Stories